idiotic-development/Grande/README.md

 # JavaGrande
-JavaGrande extends the Java programming language to support observable properties.
+JavaGrande extends the Java programming language to support additional syntax.
+The following are supported.

+* Observable properties.
 Not only does grande allow you to define new properties, but any api with standard getters and setters can be accessed as if they were a property.
+* Optional semicolons.
+Any semicolon followed by a new line can be omitted.

 ## How it works
-JavaGrande works by internally converting the property definitions and access into valid java source code then passing it to javac to compile normally.
+JavaGrande works by internally converting the extended syntax into valid java source code then passing it to javac to compile normally.

 ## Usage